Caltech-IPAC/firefly/docs/firefly-api-overview.md

 Firefly has extended Plotly library by adding `fireflyHistogram` and `fireflyHeatmap` trace types.

-Both `fireflyHistogram` and `fireflyHeatmap` aggregate data on the server, which is particularly beneficial, when for large tables.
+Both `fireflyHistogram` and `fireflyHeatmap` aggregate data on the server, which is particularly beneficial for large tables.

 *Example of a heatmap:*
 ```js